icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

    - It's clear that no references of `acc_1` are used again (writing doesn't count as usage), so this copy will be omitted.
    - We have to add the reference `b -> a`
-   - Our graph is not `b -> a -> acc_1`
+   - Our graph is now `b -> a -> acc_1`
 5. Binding `c` doesn't introduce any references into the graph.
-6. Writing to acc_1 ovewrites out edges in our graph, but there are none, so we have
+6. Writing to `acc_1` introduces a new edge to the graph, so we have
    - `acc_1 -> b -> a -> acc_1`
 7. As we leave the scope of the let bindings
    - b will be removed and we'll have `acc_1 -> a -> acc_1`
 8. As we leave the scope of the `read`, we'll further drop `a` from the graph
-   - Here though, we would have `acc_1 -> acc_1`, but, these are simplified
+   - Here though, we would have `acc_1 -> acc_1`, but, these are simplified,
-   - Our final graph after leaving the scope of `read` is the empty graph
+   - Therefore our final graph after leaving the scope of `read` is the empty graph
 9. As this was the graph at the start of the `foreach_facts`, we've reached our fixpoint in a single traversal of the AST, and the copy has been removed.

+So the answer to both of our questions is in the affirmative.

 ## Commentary and Future Work

-It's worth thinking about what this technique is, and what it might also be used for.
+It's worth thinking about generalising this algorithm, and considering how it relates to others previously described.

-We've essentially written an abstract interpreter for our programs, tracking possible pointer references.
-While I am very pooly acquainted with the literature on reference counting.
-This sort of information strikes me as potentially very useful for optimising functional languages which use it reference counting.
+In a real sense, we've written an abstract interpreter for our programs, tracking possible pointer references.
+While I am not 100% across the literature on reference counting optimisations, this sort of information strikes me as potentially very useful for optimising functional languages which use it.

 For example, if we examine our reference graph and see that the potential references will always be 0 or no usages will be used in the future, we won't even need to check the reference count at all and can either drop or recycle the memory location immediately.

-If we further extended our Stiching Graph to maintain "exact" and "possible" edges (this would mean a small adjustment to the graph and its merge algorithm), and we saw that we would always have exactly the same number of exact edges after a scoped operation or function call, then again we could remove reference counting operations inside, as they must cancel out perfectly.
+If we further extended our Stitching Graph to maintain "exact" and "possible" edges (this would mean a small adjustment to the graph and its merge algorithm), and we saw that we would always have exactly the same number of exact edges after a scoped operation or function call, then again we could remove reference counting operations, as they must cancel out perfectly.

-In our case, we have a whole program compiler and optimiser, so we can get a _very_ good view of the reference graph; if we however were working with smaller functions, we would need to keep track of what we don't know.
-Arguments passed to functions for example, would have "possible" edges from the outside of the function, meaning we can't omit operationg easily.
-But as we inlined functions, new oportunities might arise.
+In our case, we have a whole-program compiler and optimiser, so we can get a _very_ good view of the reference graph; if we however were working with smaller functions, we would need to keep track of what we don't know.
+Arguments passed to functions for example, would have "possible" edges from the outside of the function, meaning we can't omit operations as easily.
+But as we inlined functions, new opportunities might arise.

 For example, consider the function `map h . filter g . map f`: if this were to be aggressively inlined, then we would _know_, that the `cons` cells output from `map f` part would have no